Mystery Babylon

 Revelation 17:1 And there came one of the seven angels which had the seven vials, and talked with me, saying unto me, "Come hither; I will shew unto thee the judgment of the great whore that sitteth upon many waters: 2 With whom the kings of the earth have committed fornication, and the inhabitants of the earth have been made drunk with the wine of her fornication."

 There is a popular belief that mystery Babylon refers to the Roman Catholic Church.
 One of the books most often quoted in support of this idea is Alexander Hislop’s “The Two Babylons”.
 The problem with this view is the fact that there are many false religions on the face of the earth that are neither Catholic nor Christian!
-As will be seen, the scriptures speak about this woman upon the beast, whose origins are from ancient times, long before Christianity took up the cup of her abominations!
+As will be seen, the scriptures speak about this woman, whose origins are from ancient times, long before Christianity took up the cup of her abominations!

-The idol Ishtar, from the Babylonian empire, is very likely what is spoken of by Jeremiah the prophet as the “queen of heaven” (Jer 7:18; 44:16-19)
+The idol Ishtar, from the Babylonian empire, is very likely what is spoken of by Jeremiah the prophet as the queen of heaven (Jer 7:18; 44:16-19)

 Jeremiah 7:18 The children gather wood, and the fathers kindle the fire, and the women knead their dough, to make cakes to the queen of heaven, and to pour out drink offerings unto other elohim, that they may provoke me to anger.